-The focus of the Foundation has been on education.
-Eight learning centres have been established on Bintan Island and over 13,920 hours of teaching delivered and more than 1,675 teachers have attended TIF's training programs.
+The focus of the TIF has been on education.
+Eight learning centres have been established on Bintan Island and 2,700 students taught and more than 1,435 teachers have attended TIF's training programs.

 Cempedak and Nikoi are both located within a Marine Protected Area (MPA) of 1.2mn ha that was gazetted by the Indonesian Government in 2007.
 The owners of Nikoi and Cempedak have put in an enormous effort into surveying the area and developing a management plan to see this important maritime area is better protected.